-3 As described in the NOFO, a provider's countervailing speed test should show that 80 percent of a provider's download and upload measurements are at or above 80 percent of the required speed.
+&lt;sup>2 As described in the NOFO, a provider's countervailing speed test should show that 80 percent of a provider's download and upload measurements are at or above 80 percent of the required speed.
 See Performance Measures Order, 34 FCC Rcd at 6528, para.
 51. See BEAD NOFO at 65, n.
 80, Section IV.C.2.a.

-L Latency The round-trip latency of the broadband service exceeds 100 ms. 4 Speed test by subscriber, showing the excessive latency.
-Provider has countervailing speed test evidence showing latency at or below 100 ms, e.g., from their own network management system or the CAF performance measurements.5 D Data cap The only service plans marketed to consumers impose an unreasonable capacity allowance ("data cap") on the consumer.
-6 Screenshot of provider webpage.
+L Latency The round-trip latency of the broadband service exceeds 100 ms. Speed test by subscriber, showing the excessive latency.
+Provider has countervailing speed test evidence showing latency at or below 100 ms, e.g., from their own network management system.
+D Data cap The only service plans marketed to consumers impose an unreasonable capacity allowance ("data cap") on the consumer.
+Screenshot of provider webpage.
 Service description provided to consumer.
-Provider has terms of service showing that it does not impose an unreasonable data cap or offers another plan at the location without an unreasonable cap. Т Technology The technology indicated for this location is incorrect.
-Manufacturer and model number of residential gateway (CPE) that demonstrates the service is delivered via a specific technology.
+Provider has terms of service showing that it does not impose a data cap. Т Technology The technology indicated for this location is incorrect.
+Manufacturer and model number of residential gateway that demonstrates the service is delivered via a specific technology.
 Provider has countervailing evidence from their network management system showing an appropriate residential gateway that matches the provided service. В Business service only The location is residential, but the service offered is marketed or available only to businesses.
 Screenshot of provider webpage.
 Provider documentation that the service listed in the BDC is available at the location and is marketed to consumers.
+E Enforceable Commitment The challenger has knowledge that broadband will be deployed at this location by the date established in the deployment obligation.
+Enforceable commitment by service provider (e.g., authorization letter).
+In the case of Tribal Lands, the challenger must submit the requisite legally binding agreement between the relevant Tribal Government and the service provider for the location(s) at issue (see Section 6.2 above).
+Documentation that the provider has defaulted on the commitment or is otherwise unable to meet the commitment (e.g., is no longer a going concern).